jonnonz1/nz-statute-book/acts/public/2020/climate-change-response-emissions-trading-reform-amendment-act-2020.md

       (iii) the need to assign an appropriate value for forests with no market, or for which no market price is available, so as to deter clear-felling on all land in permanent forestry; and
       (iv) any need to deem the volume of the harvest from a forest; and (b) comply with the consultation requirements in sections 3A and 3B.
-  (3) Regulations made under this section come into force 3 months after the date of their notification in the Gazette, or on any later date specified in the regulations.
+  (3) Regulations made under this section come into force 3 months after the date of their publication under the Legislation Act 2019, or on any later date specified in the regulations.
+  (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
   (1) A person who is registered as a participant carrying out permanent forestry on any land must ensure that the land is not deforested.
   (2) If any of the land is deforested (the deforested land),—
     (a) the person ceases to be a participant in permanent forestry in respect of each carbon accounting area that includes any deforested land (each a CAA1); and